-Art & Design Technology English Computing Sculptures Book: Baby's First Bank Heist' by Jim Whalley Clay sculptures inspired by the work of Barbara 'Robin Hood' by Rob Lloyd Jones Hepworth.
-Pictograms Outcomes: DT Diary Presenting Ideas Food and Nutrition Non chronological report Cooking (invite Newton Hill community for picnic Recount Spreadsheets Grammar: Subordinating conjunctions (when, if, that, because) used to aid explanation.
+Art & Design Technology English Computing Sculptures Book: Baby's First Bank Heist' by Jim Whalley Clay sculptures inspired by the work of Barbara Online Safety 'Robin Hood' by Rob Lloyd Jones Hepworth.
+Outcomes: Pictograms DT Diary Food and Nutrition Non chronological report Making Music Cooking (invite Newton Hill community for afternoon Recount Grammar: Subordinating conjunctions (when, if, that, because) used to aid explanation.
 First person Language of chronology is used.
 E.g. then, next, first, afterwards, just before Religious Education that, at last, meanwhile.
 RSHE What makes some places Mathematics Physical health and mental wellbeing sacred?
 Why sleep is important, medicines and keeping healthy, Mass, Capacity and Temperature Position and Direction keeping teeth healthy, managing feelings and asking for help.
-Measure mass in grams and Describe movement Growing and changing kilograms Length and Height Describing turns Growing older, naming body parts, moving class or year Compare volume Making patterns with shapes Measure length in centimetres Millilitres and litres and metres Safety in different environments, risk and safety at home, Four operations with mass and Time Compare and order lengths volume O'clock and half past Four operations with lengths temperature Quarter past and quarter to Music Telling the time to 5 minutes Hours and days Durations of time History Charanga - Take You Home Significant person - Barbara Hepworth Play in a Band To learn about significant historical events, people Geography and places in their own locality Science To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, Plants continents and oceans.
-To observe and describe how seeds and bulbs grow To use simple compass directions (North, South, East and West) Physical Education into mature plants and locational and directional language [for example, near SMSC To find out and describe how plants need water, light and far; left and right], to describe the location of features and a suitable temperature to grow and stay healthy. and routes on a map.
-Living Things and Their Habitats Athletics To explore and compare the differences between things that are To use aerial photographs and plan Father's Day living, dead, and things that have never been alive Throwing and running perspectives to recognise To identify that most living things live in habitats to which they are landmarks and basic human and suited and describe how different habitats provide for the basic needs Striking and Fielding physical features; devise a simple of different kinds of animals and plants, and how they depend on each map; and use and construct basic Practise moving to throw/catch/stop a ball. symbols in a key.

-To use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
+Measure mass in grams and Describe movement Growing and changing kilograms Length and Height Describing turns Growing older, naming body parts, moving class or year Compare volume Making patterns with shapes Measure length in centimetres Millilitres and litres and metres Safety in different environments, risk and safety at home, Four operations with mass and Compare and order lengths Time emergencies volume O'clock and half past Four operations with lengths temperature Quarter past and quarter to Music Telling the time to 5 minutes Hours and days Durations of time History Charanga - Take You Home Significant person - Barbara Hepworth Play in a Band To learn about significant historical events, people Geography and places in their own locality Science To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, Plants continents and oceans.
+To observe and describe how seeds and bulbs grow To use simple compass directions (North, South, East and West) Physical Education into mature plants and locational and directional language [for example, near SMSC To find out and describe how plants need water, light and far; left and right], to describe the location of features and routes on a map. and a suitable temperature to grow and stay healthy.
+Athletics Animals, including humans To use aerial photographs and plan Father's Day To notice that animals, including humans, have Throwing and running perspectives to recognise offspring which grow into adults landmarks and basic human and To find out about and describe the basic needs of Rounders physical features; devise a simple animals, including humans, for survival (water, food and map; and use and construct basic Practise moving to throw/catch/stop a ball. symbols in a key.
+To describe the importance for humans of exercise, To use simple fieldwork and observational skills to study the geography eating the right amounts of different types of food, and of their school and its grounds and the key human and physical features of its surrounding environment.